SirBofu/dsda-doom-mbf24/mbf24_spec.md

 - **A_WeaponRemove(removeammo)**
   - Removes the current weapon from the player's inventory and switches to a different weapon.
   - Args:
-    - `removeammo (int)`: If nonzero, also removes all ammunition of the weapon's ammo type.
+    - `removeammo (int)`: If nonzero, also removes all ammunition of the weapon's ammo type
   - Notes:
     - Does nothing if the calling weapon is the pistol or fist (or DEHACKED replacements).
 This may change in the future.